-&lt;sup>16In our model, consumer rules have the following form: 'IF (SAT, not SAT, indifferent to SAT) AND (INFO, not INFO, indifferent to INFO) THEN (KNOWN, PATR)'.
-There are thus $3 \times 3 \times 2 = 18$ different rules for every consumer.
-Here SAT means satisfaction last period, and INFO a presence of signals from firms in a current period.
-Out of 18 rules, 10 include 'not SAT', 'no INFO', or both.
+$^{26}$ Out of 18 rules, 10 include 'not SAT', 'no INFO', or both.
 These contingencies are very rare.
 Average satisfaction rate is 0.96-0.97 across scales and treatments, leaving 3-4% to cases of 'not SAT'.
-Average number of signals per consumer being not signaled a highly unlikely one.
-In a symmetric steady state, all consumers can be potentially served by a firm, and thus the situation when a consumer finds herself outside of all firms' segments is extremely improbable as well.
-The remaining 8 rules are the ones that are actualy used by the consumers.
+The average number of signals per consumer varies between 4.5 for Scale1 and 9.5 for Scale2, so the likelihood that a consumer will not be signaled is slim.
+In a symmetric steady state, since all consumers can be potentially served by a firm, it is just as improbable that a consumer would find herself outside of all firms' segments.
+The remaining 8 rules are those actually used by the consumers.

-$^{17}$ The same result was obtained for exploratory runs with 120 firms and 12000 consumers.
-We note that this result coincides with Vriend (1995) where consumers were patronizing approximately 1/3 of a time.
-This is interesting because the stochastic auction in Vriend (1995) was skewed towards KNOWN rules (they were given two tries in a stochastic auction).
+$^{27}$ The same result was obtained for exploratory runs with 120 firms and 12000 consumers.
+We note that this result coincides with that of (Vriend 1995) where consumers were patronizing approximately 1/3 of a time.
+This is interesting because the stochastic auction in (Vriend 1995) was skewed towards KNOWN rules (they were given two tries in a stochastic auction).

-&lt;sup>18We call a rule "specialized" if it is not indifferent to both SAT and INFO in its condition part.
-If condition part of the rule includes at least one "indifferent to..." statement, we call such a rule "generic".
+$^{28}$ We call a rule "specialized" if it is not indifferent to both SAT and INFO in its condition part.
+If the condition part of the rule includes at least one "indifferent to..." statement, we call such a rule "generic".